razshare/frizzante-docs/docs/pages.md

 !!! note
-	A page is treated like and [api](./api.md) under the hood, which means it has access to the same features.<br/>
+	A page is treated like an [api](./api.md) under the hood, which means it has access to the same features.<br/>
 	<br/>
 	You can receives path fields with `f.ReceivePath()`,